» Rat Guide » Health Guide » Care Guide » Medication Guide » Breeding Guide

 Pharmacology

-Ciprofloxacin, a second generation fluoroquinolone, is a concentration dependent bactericidal agent.
-It is structurally related to enrofloxacin and has a similar spectrum of activity.
-Both of these antimicrobials have shown activity against some Gram-positive aerobes and a wide range of Gram-negative bacilli and cocci which include klebsiella, pseudomonas, salmonella, and other organisms such as mycoplasma, staphylococci, and chlamydia.
+Ciprofloxacin is structurally related to enrofloxacin and has a similar spectrum of activity.
+Both of these antimicrobials have shown activity against some Gram-positive aerobes such as staphylococci, and a wide range of Gram-negative bacilli and cocci, which include klebsiella spp., pasteurella spp., pseudomonas spp., salmonella, and other organisms such as mycoplasma, and chlamydia.

-Due to the fluoroquinolones variable activity against most streptococci, as well as their weak activity against many anaerobic bacteria, they are generally not recommended for use in treating infections where these types of microbes are present.
+Due to the fluoroquinolone’s variable activity against most streptococci, as well as their weak activity against many anaerobic bacteria, they are generally not recommended for use in treating infections where these types of microbes are present.
+Although ciprofloxacin may be used as a substitute when enrofloxacin is not available the two drugs are not equivalent, meaning there are some pharmacologic differences.
+Most notably is that ciprofloxacin tends to be less reliably absorbed in some animals than enrofloxacin.

-When taken orally ciprofloxacin is well absorbed, and although the presence of food in the stomach may delay rate it does not seem to effect its absorption capability.
+When taken orally ciprofloxacin is well absorbed in most species, and although the presence of food in the stomach may delay its rate of absorption it does not seem to effect its capability.

-Both enrofloxacin and ciprofloxacin are well distributed throughout the body, and can be found in small concentrations in the cerebral spinal fluid.
+Ciprofloxacin (as is enrofloxacin) are well distributed throughout the body and can be found in small concentrations in the cerebral spinal fluid.

 Ciprofloxacin is a metabolite of enrofloxacin, and like enrofloxacin is eliminated by both renal and hepatic mechanisms, as well as in breast milk.

-The quinolone class of drugs have been shown to produce erosions of cartilage in weight bearing joints and other signs of arthropathy in immature animals of various species.
+It is known that the quinolone class of drugs have been shown to produce erosions of articular cartilage in weight bearing joints, as well as producing other signs of arthropathy in immature animals of various species, including juvenile rats (Kashida et al., 1997).
+However, evidence of cartilage abnormalities appears to be dose related (high dosages over extended period).

-The use of fluoroquinolones has not been recommended for initial treatment in pregnant and nursing does, or rats under 4 months due to the risks of cartilage abnormalities (Egerbacher et al., 2000), however, in cases where other antibiotics are not helping, or if the infection is deemed severe, the benefit of using fluoroquinolones (alone or in combination with other compatible antimicrobials) may in fact outweigh the risks.
+It is also important to note that although the use of fluoroquinolones have not been recommended for initial treatment in the pregnant and nursing doe, or juvenile rats (under 4 months) due to the risks of cartilage abnormalities (Egerbacher et al., 2000), in cases where other antibiotics are not helping or if the infection is deemed severe the benefit of using fluoroquinolones (alone or in combination with other compatible antimicrobials) may, in fact, outweigh the risks.

 Indications